Because every stroke is different, everyone will have different stroke side effects.

 Rehab exercises for curled toes are the best way to get rid of curled toes for good.
-We have some included in our leg exercise videos in our FlintFit DVDs.

 If you suffer from chronic curled toes, then surgery is another available treatment option.
 During surgery for curled toes, your surgeon snips the tendons on the bottom of your foot that are causing the curled toes.

 Be warned that the procedure is irreversible.
 But it’s worth considering if curled toes are causing you lots of pain and interfering with your quality of life.

 9. Difficulty Swallowing